All Products

 Data Source Name

-Select the StarRocks computing resource that is associated with the workspace when you prepare environments.
+Select the StarRocks computing resource associated with your workspace

 4. Click OK.